-- Teachers will sanitize the lunch and snack spaces according to the school's sanitation protocols. - Children will wash their hands before and after lunch. - Children will bring their own lunch (if in the All-Day Toddler Class). - Children will be allowed to work outside and encouraged to distance from their classmates as much as possible. - Playground Time: We are committed to providing opportunities for the children to play outside both individually or in small groups while social distancing as much as possible. - Playground time will be on a rotating schedule by classroom. - Children will have one-time use, disposable paper cups to access water when needed. - Equipment and structure handles will be sanitized between classroom playground times according to our protocols based on national, state, and local guidelines. - Dismissal: (see Toddler Dismissal Procedures on page 12) - MSD staff will bring the child to their parent/guardian waiting at the first gate into the playground.
+- Teachers will sanitize the lunch and snack spaces according to the school's sanitation protocols. - Children will wash their hands before and after lunch. - All toddlers will bring their own snack and All-Day Toddler students will bring their own lunch. - Children will be allowed to work outside and encouraged to distance from their classmates as much as possible. - Playground Time: We are committed to providing opportunities for the children to play outside both individually or in small groups while social distancing as much as possible. - Playground time will be on a rotating schedule by classroom. - Children will have one-time use, disposable paper cups to access water when needed. - Equipment and structure handles will be sanitized between classroom playground times according to our protocols based on national, state, and local guidelines. - Dismissal: (see Toddler Dismissal Procedures on page 12) - MSD staff will bring the child to their parent/guardian waiting at the first gate into the playground.
 Gates must remain closed. - Please remember to wear a face covering and social distance as you wait to collect your child/children.